Why I'm building this.

-That's the whole bio.
+That's the bio for now.
 The rest of this page is about what MCAT prep was actually like, what's wrong with the help that exists, and what I'm building because of it.

 What MCAT prep was actually like.